slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

+# A Prological Reconstruction of Featherweight Java from TAPL

-This story tells what I found while I reconstructed parser, evaluator and type checker of Featherweight Java (FJ) from Benjamin Pierce's book "Types and Programming Languages" (TAPL) %LINK, Sect.
-19, in Prolog (SWI-Prolog %LINK, to be precise).
+This story tells what I found while I reconstructed parser, evaluator and type checker of Featherweight Java (FJ) from Benjamin Pierce's book %LINKME:"Types and Programming Languages" (TAPL), Sect.
+19, in %LINKME:Prolog (%LINKME:SWI-Prolog, to be precise).
 The insights of this story, if any, come from observing

 1. how the implementation reconstructs the semantics of the book's figures' specifying syntax and semantics of FJ, and
-1. how the implementation deviates from the specifications (and why).
+2. how the implementation deviates from the specifications (and why).

-My work was partly motivated by Guy Steele's talk ["It’s Time for a New Old Language"](https://www.youtube.com/watch?v=dCuZkaaou0Q).
+The work was partly motivated by Guy Steele's talk ["It’s Time for a New Old Language"](https://www.youtube.com/watch?v=dCuZkaaou0Q).

 ## Syntax and Parser